 My practice is especially well-suited for people experiencing a chronic or existential sense of incongruence — those who can be outwardly functional but feel inwardly misaligned, depleted, or disconnected from themselves.
 Clients often come to me not in acute crisis, but during a season of reflection, transition, awakening, or quiet unraveling, when partnership in the process of healing would be particularly helpful.

-I am a strong fit for people seeking depth-oriented psychotherapy who feel sincerely ready to explore unconscious patterns, protective strategies, and inner conflicts.
-If you are longing to be seen and understood without judgment — and are willing to engage honestly with the parts of yourself you may have learned to avoid — I offer a steady, attuned, and collaborative therapeutic relationship.
+I am a strong fit for people who feel sincerely ready to explore unconscious patterns, protective strategies, and inner conflicts.
+If you are longing to be seen and understood without judgment — and are willing to engage honestly with the parts of yourself you may have learned to avoid (you may not know they are there, but can sense a lack of wholeness) — I offer a steady, attuned, and collaborative therapeutic relationship.

-The central orientation of my work is collaborative awakening.
-Together, we explore formative and sacred wounds — not to pathologize them, but to understand how they developed and how they can be reparented with care.
-This process supports integration, self-trust, and a more embodied sense of agency.
-This is the work of soothing scar tissue with deep and alchemizing love.
+Together, we explore formative and sacred wounds — not to pathologize them, but to understand how they developed and how they can be re-parented with care, by you.
+This process supports acknowledgement, validation, integration, self-trust, and a more embodied sense of agency.
+This is the work of softening scar tissue with deep and transformational love.

 Integrating Psychological and Spiritual Dimensions